 Cracked Teeth & Fractures

-North Shore & Brookline Endodontics provides treatment for fractured and cracked teeth in Boston.
-Call 617-735-8500 to learn more or to schedule an appointment.
+North Shore & Brookline Endodontics (NSBENDO) provides treatment for cracked teeth in Brookline, Peabody, Beverly, Gloucester, and Newburyport.
+Contact us today at one of our five locations to learn more about our services and schedule your appointment.

 Advances in dental technologies are helping people keep their natural teeth longer.
 During a tooth’s lifetime, it is often exposed to many crack-inducing habits such as clenching, grinding and chewing on hard objects.
 These habits often make our teeth more susceptible to cracks.